-We use EMA to explore real-world reports of emotion and behavior.
+We use digital phenotyping to explore symptoms and their mechanisms as they occur in everyday life.
 Participants are asked to carry a smart phone and wear a digital band that collects psychophysiology for several days in the context of everyday life.
 Participants report their current activities, as well as their emotional experience during those activities at several points throughout the day.
 The internal sensors of the phone also passively collect objective data related to behavior via measurements of accelerometry, geolocation, and ambient sound.
 Participants also record brief videos on the cell phone that are later submitted to automated algorithms for processing facial and vocal affect.
-We are using EMA to explore hypotheses related to the symptom of anhedonia in schizophrenia, as well as the reliability and validity of active and passive data collection methods as third-generation negative symptom measures.
+We are using these digital phenotyping methods to explore hypotheses related to negative symptoms, as well as the reliability and validity of active and passive data collection methods as third-generation negative symptom measures.
 We have been using digital phenotyping since 2015.

 We obtain salivary and blood samples to test hypotheses related to neuroendocrine (e.g., cortisol) and immune (cytokines) function in relation to task performance.
 Salivary samples are obtained and stored in a -40 freezer located in our lab in the Psychology building.
-Blood samples are obtained and stored at the BIRC on UGA's main campus or the Clinical Translational Research Unit on the UGA Medical School campus.
+Blood samples are obtained and stored at the Clinical Translational Research Unit on the UGA Medical School campus.
 We have been gathering saliva/blood draws since 2010.

 Modeling anhedonia in schizophrenia: A stochastic dynamical systems approach